In General

 Getting Here

-Driving into Aberdeen via Pulaski Highway, aka, US Route 40, is the most direct route, but is slower than taking I-95 if coming from afar.
+Driving into Aberdeen via Pulaski Highway, aka, US Route 40, is the slightly more direct route, but is slower than I-95 if coming from afar.
 Doing the Rt 40 thing tho allows you to also stop at other places such as Havre de Grace and Perryville to the north, or follow the NEC and CSX to the south.
-Closer to Baltimore, the ex B&O tracks run pretty close to the highway.
+Closer to Baltimore, the CSX/ex B&O mainline run pretty close to the highway.

 Map